thomaslevesque/WeakEvent/README.md

 signature of an open-instance delegate is the same as the equivalent normal delegate, with an extra parameter for the target (the
 `this` parameter).
 An example will make things clearer:

-    public delegate void FooEventHandler    (               object sender, FooEventArgs e);
+    public delegate void     FooEventHandler(               object sender, FooEventArgs e);
     public delegate void OpenFooEventHandler(object target, object sender, FooEventArgs e);

 So, when someone subscribes to our weak event by passing a normal delegate, we create a weak delegate that wraps a weak reference to the target, and an open-instance delegate that is bound to the original delegate's method.
-When we need to invoke the weak delegate, we check if the target is still alive, and if it is, we invoke the open-instance delegate on the target.
+When we need to invoke the weak delegate, we check if the target is still alive, and if it is, we invoke the open-instance delegate on it.